How Easy Can a Crypto Transaction Be Traced

 In the early days of Bitcoin, many people believed that it was anonymous and transactions couldn’t be traced.
 Bitcoin was often perceived as a ‘safe haven’ used by criminals as it was ostensibly impossible to trace transactions.
 Today, however, blockchain analysis firms use specialised software to trace crypto transactions, successfully identifying criminal activity on the blockchain.

-The decentralised nature of cryptocurrency
+The decentralized nature of cryptocurrency

 What makes crypto traceable?